bartektomas/LinkAce/docs/v1/general/about.md

 LinkAce is a bookmark manager like Shaarli and other similar tools.
 I built this tool to have something that fits my personal needs which other bookmark managers couldn't solve, even if most features are almost the same.
 I used Shaarli for a while but I never really felt very comfortable with it.

-Maybe it was the inability to add another layer of taxonomy to saved links or the used template system which stopped me from customizing the app like I want.
+The primary intention of the application is to provide a solid solution to archive links and organize them.
+Those links may be added from the web application, the bookmarklet or a third-party application via the API.

 ## Highlights